 Klinogicare® Quantum Magnetic Storm

-The adaptive matrix allows precise intensity selection: 3 T (small applicator) for delicate zones, 5 T (medium) for joints, and 7 T (large) for deep work on large muscle groups and for patients with high BMI.
+The adaptive matrix allows precise intensity selection: 3 T (small applicator) for sensitive areas, 5 T (medium) for joints, and 7 T (large) for deep treatment of large muscle groups and patients with a high BMI.
+The field intensity is adjusted continuously within the range of each applicator.

-Two technologies in one device.
-Muscle Treatment mode trains muscles and relieves spasms, while Super Transduction mode triggers intensive regeneration at frequencies up to 3000 Hz.
+Two technologies in a single device.
+The Muscle Treatment mode is geared toward muscle activation and may help reduce spasms, while the Super-Transduction mode may support functional recovery processes at frequencies of up to 3,000 Hz.

 Cooling system Aqua Flow

-Unlike air-cooled alternatives, liquid cooling of the inductors ensures stable induction even under high-throughput clinical workloads.
-10+ hours of continuous therapy without overheating or shutdowns.
+Unlike air-cooled alternatives, liquid cooling of the inductors helps maintain stable induction even in high-use clinical environments.
+Up to 10 hours of continuous operation while helping maintain thermal stability.

-High-intensity pulsed magnetic stimulation system for multi-purpose use: from neurorehabilitation and sports medicine to functional correction of soft tissue condition
+High-intensity pulsed magnetic stimulation system for versatile applications: from neurorehabilitation and sports medicine to functional treatment of soft-tissue conditions

 Page summary